 If you own a ferret

 You should isolate your ferret for 21 days if:

-- you’ve brought your ferret to England from a red or amber listed country outside the Common Travel Area (UK, Ireland, the Channel Islands and the Isle of Man)
+- you’ve brought your ferret to England from outside the Common Travel Area (UK, Ireland, the Channel Islands and the Isle of Man)

 This means you should prevent contact between your ferret and ferrets or people from other households.